Lovemore Majaivana: Early life and career

-Lovemore Tshuma gave birth to Majaivana in Gwelo (now Gweru).
-At the age of four, Majaivana's family moved to Bulawayo where he sang in the church choir where his father was minister.
-By the age of 15 he became a drummer in a local Bulawayo band, the Hi-Chords.
-After moving to the capital city, Salisbury (now Harare) he gave up drumming and began singing in nightclubs covering Tom Jones and Elvis Presley songs.
+Lovemore Tshuma, aka Majaivana, was born in Gwelo (now Gweru).
+At age four, his family moved to Bulawayo, where he sang in the church choir led by his father.
+By 15, he drummed for the local Bulawayo band, the Hi-Chords.
+After moving to the capital city, Salisbury (now Harare), he switched to singing in nightclubs, covering Tom Jones and Elvis Presley songs.
 After playing in Bulawayo for four years, he returned to Salisbury and formed his own band, Jobs Combination named after Job's Nightclub (owned by then businessman Job Kadengu) where the group was the resident band.

-By age of 16 the musician in Lovemore was evident.
-Majaivana and his friend Mtshapi!
-A neighbour built their own first set of drums from plastics and empty cardboard barrels cut in half.
+At 16, Lovemore's talent was evident.
+He and his friend Mtshapi built their own first set of drums from plastics and empty cardboard barrels cut in half.
 They carried these drums all over the local Beer Gardens (Manwele and New Bhawa) in Bulawayo playing to adoring patrons for a meagre fee or whatever the patrons saw fit.
 This brazen effort by Lovemore paid off a year later because Lovemore would be on a real set of drums.
 Off in Bulawayo he had young bands in their teens flourishing within the city.
 There was the Eye of Liberty (Joseph Msonda), Common Five, Live Wire (Late Jonah Sithole).
 Lovemore became the lead singer for the Hi Chords (Benson, lead guitar, Davy, bass Ruben, rhythm and Vivian, drums, later replaced by another teenager Dave.

 The Hi Chords flourished under a local businessman Mr. Memo.
-Unlike the other teenagers Memo groomed them and gave them a clean-cut image.
+Unlike the other teenagers, Memo groomed them and gave them a clean-cut image.
 They wore suits and appeared very professional.
 That marketing genius by Memo earned the Hi-Chords instant success.
 They had access to instruments, transportation and good management.
 Under Memo they travelled extensively in and out of Bulawayo.
 They played at weddings (Macdonald Hall) the local Boys Clubs.
 Soon they were playing at bigger venues like the famous Valley Hotel, the Great Northern, Marisha Cocktail Bar and the likes.
 Lovemore liked to dance also as he sang hence the name Majaivana derivative from the English word "jive".
 Early songs covered were teeny-bopper, bubblegum and rock then the Tom Jones ballads.
 They covered the Beatles, Grassroots, Rolling Stones and any top hits between 1968 and 1970.